jaredlp8/vREUWebCrawler/README.md

 ## How to use crawler
 The crawler accepts .txt files containing your desired sites to crawl.
-You can follow the formatting example list text file provided, examplelist.txt, in the repository so that no errors occure during the crawling process.
+You can follow the formatting example list text file provided, examplelist.txt, in the repository so that no errors occur during the crawling process.